 - Hand Hygiene – All providers and members of Team TSAOG adhere to a conscientious handwashing protocol.

 - Masking Up – All providers and members of Team TSAOG wear face masks when in contact with patients or when working in close proximity to other team members.
+Face shields will also be worn by those providers in close contact with patients for over 15 minutes.

 - Smart Scheduling – Patients who have recently returned from an area where the virus is widespread will be required to schedule at least 14 days after their return.